zuoc/journal/entries/on-mania.md

 rather scary to think about now.

-It feels good to revisit these experiences, though, and to share them — mania isn't well understood, and I believe many more people experience it than are diagnosed.
+It feels good to revisit these experiences, though, and to share them — psychosis isn't well understood, and I believe many more people experience it than are diagnosed.
 I intend to share some information about my experiences here, so that others can be on the lookout for similiar, hopefully less extreme, patterns of behavior in others.